dynamsoft-docs/camera-enhancer-docs-mobile/programming/flutter/api-reference/camera-view.md

 final CameraToggleButton? cameraToggleButton;
 ```

-**Remarks**

-If provided, this widget will be used instead of the default camera toggle button.
-You must ensure that the custom widget handles the camera switch operation appropriately.

 ### cameraToggleButtonVisible

 Determines whether the camera toggle button (to switch between the front and back cameras) is visible.